gankafk/JazzJungla/README.md

 }
 ```

-Replace `<API_GATEWAY_ID>` with your HTTP API's ID before deploying.
+The `<API_GATEWAY_ID>` placeholder corresponds to the identifier of the deployed HTTP API.

-The Lambdas do not require environment variables — all constants (table name, SES region, sender, recipients) live at the top of each `lambdas/*.py` file for direct reading.
+The Lambdas do not require environment variables: all constants (table name, SES region, sender, recipients) are declared at the top of each `lambdas/*.py` file.

 ### Deployment